shakfu/chuck-max/README.md

 - [ ] Add support for events and callbacks: ChucKDesigner has python callbacks, perhaps lua or js via an extension?

+- [ ] Build chugins with cmake

 - [ ] Package chugins and scripts in external bundle

 - [ ] Convert `chuginate` to python3

-- etc..
+- ...

 ## Credits

-Some time before this project started I was persuaded to try to get [Brad Garton's](http://sites.music.columbia.edu/brad) original [chuck~](http://sites.music.columbia.edu/brad/chuck~) external for Max 5 running, but I couldn't get it to work in Max 8.
+Some time before this project started I was found [Brad Garton's](http://sites.music.columbia.edu/brad) original [chuck~](http://sites.music.columbia.edu/brad/chuck~) external for Max 5.
+I tried to build and run it, but I couldn't get it to work with Max 8.

-Then I unsuccessfully attempted to create a puredata external against the latest Chuck apis in the [pd-chuck](https://github.com/shakfu/pd-chuck) project.
+I then unsuccessfully attempted to create a puredata external against the latest Chuck apis in the [pd-chuck](https://github.com/shakfu/pd-chuck) project.

 In this last attempt, I couldn't get Chuck to work with puredata's audio model.
 I asked for help on chuck's github issue tracker and received none.
 I asked for help in the chuck electro-music forum and received only one post which was appreciative of the effort but none too helpful.
 So, I left it for another day.